 Additionally, alien workers who have earned advanced degrees (U.S. master’s degree or higher) in their career field might qualify under second preference, or EB-2 status, without a labor certification.
 They may qualify for a National Interest Waiver (NIW) if their proposed work in the United States has substantial merit and national importance.

 EB-4 and EB-5 categories of employment-based green cards do not need a labor certification, either.

 It is much more complicated to get a green card through employment categories.
-Schedule a consultation with a skilled immigration attorney for $100 only!
+Schedule a consultation with a skilled immigration attorney at an affordable price!

 4. Green card based on asylum or refugee status

 There is another type of green card that is made available by the USCIS for humanitarian reasons.
 A foreigner can apply for this type of green card as either a refugee or an asylee.